microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/Collaboration/OversharingPopups.md

 - Recipient is a member of (Only Distribution lists, Azure-based Dynamic Distribution groups, and email-enabled Security groups are supported.)
 - Recipient domain is
 - Subject contains words
-- Advanced classifiers like Named Entities, Exact Data Match, Trainable Classifiers, Cred scan
+Advanced classifiers like Named Entities, Exact Data Match, Trainable Classifiers, Cred scan

-## Known limitations for Private Preview
-- OOB template with EXO workload would not have the Message contains and Attachment contains predicates available
-- For the four new predicates (Message is not labeled/Attachment is not labeled/Message contains/Attachment contains) with per component eval turned ON, the matched conditions might not be accurate in the GIR/Audit/end user email/Activity Explorer/Alert.
-- Content contains SITs with per component evaluation ON will not support Trainable Classifiers
-- For the new 2 predicates Message contains & Attachment contains (irrespective of per component eval), Trainable Classifiers will not be supported